 The exterior surface needs to be stable as well because it’s what will allow heat to transfer into the cooking dish more efficiently.
-If it’s not stable, there’s a greater chance of an explosion or fire hazard.
+If it’s not stable, there’s a greater chance of an outburst or fire hazard.

 Not following Instructions for Use

 Air fryers are generally not dangerous to use as long as you follow safety instructions.
 However, if you do not follow the instructions provided in the user manual, there is a risk of the air fryer exploding or catching fire.

 It is important to read the instruction manual for each deep fryer before usage.
 Different models have different features and it is crucial that you understand how to operate your particular air fryer safely.
 Additionally, be sure to keep your air fryer clean and free of debris, as this can also lead to problems.